faizaladin/VLM-Safety-Analysis/README.md

 University of Southern California

-The purpose of this repository is to finetune LlaVa 1.5 on the initial trajectories of cars under various weather conditions and determine whether the car will successfully stay on the road or fail by committing a lane violation or crashing.
+The purpose of this repository is to finetune LlaVa-Video on the initial trajectories of cars under various weather conditions and determine whether the car will successfully stay on the road or fail by committing a lane violation or crashing.
 Additionally we use a fully automated approach by assigning binary labels while collecting data to avoid human labeled data.
 This way the VLM uses a scalable end-to-end training approach.

 To collect data for the VLM finetuning the repository here can be used: https://github.com/faizaladin/Neural-Net-Image-Driving